 An ancillary probate proceeding is a probate proceeding conducted in Mississippi for the estate of a deceased person who resided in a different state at the time of death.
 Ancillary probate proceedings are usually necessary when a non-resident deceased person owned real estate in Mississippi.
 Our attorneys are experienced in all aspects of probate law and are available to consult with you and advise as to the options available for transferring title to real estate in Mississippi.

-Rushing & Guice, P.L.L.C: Mississippi and Gulf Coast Estate Planning and Probate Attorneys
+Mississippi Gulf Coast Estate Planning Lawyers and Probate Attorneys

 At Rushing & Guice, comprehensive estate planning and asset protection counsel on the Gulf Coast are a phone call away.
 Call us at (228) 374-2313 or fill out our online form to arrange for a limited initial consultation.
 We look forward to hearing from you and look forward to the opportunity to serve as your attorneys.